Economic Development and Infrastructure Committee Ι Staff Leaders: Jenny Torres, Jeff Burt, and Larry Killman

-4FrontED has three pillars or priorities: economic development, tourism, and education.
-As a standing committee, its economic development efforts are geared to advancing the binational region’s economic health and expanding economic opportunities for residents through collaboration and cooperation.
-In support of this effort, an Economic Development Summit was held in 2018 to accelerate economic development cooperation and inform the region’s elected officials, higher education leaders, tourism officials, and economic development representatives about the regions assets, economic challenges, and opportunities.
+4FrontED has four pillars or priorities: economic development, infrastructure, tourism, and education.
+As a standing committee, its economic development efforts are geared to advancing the binational megaregion’s economic health and expanding economic opportunities for residents through collaboration and cooperation.
+In support of this effort, an Economic Development Summit was held in 2018 to accelerate economic development cooperation and inform the megaregion’s elected officials, higher education leaders, tourism officials, and economic development representatives about the region's assets, economic challenges, and opportunities.

 Specific areas of attention for Economic Development:

 - Creating a website that is accurate, informative, and expandable

 - Developing a map that displays the megaregion’s geographic bounds